composi/observer/README.md

 ### Event with Multiple Watchers

 You can create multiple watchers for the same event, but with different callbacks.
-In that case, when the event is dispatch, all the callbacks will fire.
+In that case, when the event is send, all the callbacks will fire.
 You might do this when you want multiple components to respond to the same event.

 ```javascript
 import { Observer } from '@composi/observer'